Lights, Camera, Crypto-Transaction – How a Lending Journalist Raised Millions to Build Magic Lamps Through the Murky World of Initial Coin Offerings

 Popescu corroborates a number of details about the ICO, however.
 He confirmed the ICO price of a PIX token to be 12 cents, the US dollar price people had to pay per token.
 Cryptocurrency exchanges, where token speculators can buy and sell tokens online, show the trading value of a PIX token currently hovering around 6 cents, which translates into roughly a 50% loss in value.

-In a Youtube video, Lampix also required ICO investors to first buy ether with dollars through an online exchange known as Coinbase** before forwarding the ether to a digital wallet.
+To participate in the ICO, in a Youtube video, Lampix also explained to purchasers, for example, how they could first buy ether with dollars through an online exchange known as Coinbase** before forwarding the ether to a digital wallet.
 Next, investors were instructed to send the ether from the digital wallet to a specially designated PIX address.
 An automated “smart contract” would then release the appropriate amount of tokens to the buyers’ digital wallets 31 days after the ICO was consummated.

 It’s a byzantine procedure.
 And for investors – especially for those who are not exactly tech-savvy – the rigmarole makes it nearly impossible for them to recover their money should they feel buyer’s remorse.
 Neither the video nor the Lampix white paper mentions any buyer restrictions.
 Indeed, Lampix’s white paper specifies that “anyone” in the global market can participate.
 That means that an investor could theoretically be underage or a citizen of Iran or North Korea.
 (When asked what steps Lampix took with regards to KYC/AML, Popescu said, we “implemented the standard ones with partners specialized in it.”)
 Investors could even be citizens of the UK where Popescu is banned from being a company director.